-Then, end of January this year 2022, I go a Monday morning to collect our fabulous 1988 fully restored Range Rover Vogue SE, after his last revision before been sold.
+Then, end of January this year 2022, I go a Monday morning to collect our fabulous 1988 fully restored Range Rover Vogue SE, after its last revision before been sold.
 I get into the showroom, sit down with our nice friend and salesman Guillermo, and ask again about a new F-Pace with a six cylinders P400 engine.
 He tells me again that it’s still impossible to order the car we want, but then asks me if I mind about the size of the car.
 Well, it depends on the model, and the price, of course…

 And then he shows me the beast.
 A brand-new white Land Rover Defender 110 with all the extras we want.
 Just arrived fresh from factory last Friday.
 The car was in the showroom just for few hours!
 And they already had calls from other dealer’s shops asking for it and offering a reserve.